aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * [AWS Cloud9 shared environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/share-environment.html): You can share AWS Cloud9 development environment with users from other accounts with the `CreateEnvironmentMembership` API.
 * [Amazon Connect dataset](https://docs.aws.amazon.com/connect/latest/APIReference/API_BatchAssociateAnalyticsDataSet.html#connect-BatchAssociateAnalyticsDataSet-request-DataSetIds): You can associate a list of Amazon Connect instance analytics datasets to a target account using `BatchAssociateAnalyticsDataSet` API.
 * [Amazon Redshift Serverless snapshot](https://docs.aws.amazon.com/redshift-serverless/latest/APIReference/API_PutResourcePolicy.html): You can share snapshots across AWS accounts using `PutResourcePolicy` API.
+* [AWS KMS grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html): The `CreateGrant` API allows you to add a grant for another account to use your KMS key.

 ### "Sid":"ProtectActionsNotSupportedByPrimaryDPControls"